 Koa Glass Listed by thegentlemen Ransomware Group

 On May 24, 2026, Japanese glass packaging manufacturer Koa Glass appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which supplies high-end containers to luxury brands including Chanel, Shiseido, L’Oréal, and Estée Lauder, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose data touched Koa Glass systems — employees, customers, suppliers, or partners — may now be at risk.
+The company, which supplies high-end containers to luxury brands including Chanel, Shiseido, L’Oréal, and Estée Lauder, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose data touched Koa Glass systems — employees, customers, suppliers, or partners — may now be at risk.

 Public reporting indicates that Koa Glass Co., Ltd., founded in 1943 and headquartered in Tokyo, was listed on thegentlemen’s leak portal.
 The company operates facilities in Japan and China, employs more than 500 people, and specializes in premium glass packaging for cosmetics, fragrance, and pharmaceuticals.
 It offers design, production, decoration, and its proprietary “Million Guard” antibacterial technology.